 - You might even be able to help them practise what they learn - they will have some practical tasks to complete

-If you’re concerned about anything they’re doing during the programme you can contact The Journal Helpline.
+If you’re concerned about anything they’re doing during the programme you can contact the Depression Helpline.

 Getting help with the programme

-The Helpline for The Journal can give you personal help during the programme.
+The Helpline can give you help and assistance while you are doing The Journal programme.
 They can be reached free via phone, email and text to provide you with support and help you with any issues you have with the programme.
 The team can also follow up on the support they provide and you can arrange a time for them to get in touch with you.
-Details of your privacy when contacting the Journal Helpline are outlined below.
+Details of your privacy when contacting the Helpline are outlined below.

 Follow-up support for The Journal can only be offered within Aotearoa New Zealand.
 Overseas users should seek help from their usual primary care provider or emergency services.

 The website will collect a small amount of contact information in order to send you reminders and create your personal journal.
 It will also record the tasks and issues you enter into your journal during the programme.
 This information is held on secure systems.
 Data may be used in a non-identifying way to monitor the use and the quality of the programme.